 Ben: Whatever you say about the story aspects, for me, the cinematography has been out of this world all season.
-I know for some people, cinematography isn’t that important to them, but for me I love it when a film or TV show is visually strong.
-In this final episode they have brought back Jonathan Freeman, whose credits include the episodes ‘The Door‘ and ‘Beyond The Wall‘, and he did a phenomenal job.
+I know for some people, the cinematography isn’t that important to them, but for me, I love it when a film or TV show is visually strong.
+In this final episode, they have brought back Jonathan Freeman, whose credits include the episodes ‘The Door‘ and ‘Beyond The Wall‘, and he did a phenomenal job.
 The Drogon/Daenerys shot with the wings and the shots in the throne room were fantastic.
 The same goes for the music!
 Ramin Djawadi has really notched it up a level this season.
 He deserves all the awards that are coming his way.
-I know talking about the scenes and music, and not the story, probably plays into the ‘haters’ hands, as I’m not talking about the story, but I have to start with what I enjoyed the most!
+I know to talk about the scenes and music, and not the story, probably plays into the ‘haters’ hands, as I’m not talking about the story, but I have to start with what I enjoyed the most!

 Robert: I’m a little taken aback by the overwhelming feeling of negativity over this episode.
 Hearing people say they’ve wasted 8 years of their life watching this is absurd to me.
 This show ended in a logical way.
 Bran Stark had to take the throne as it was the only way to stop the fighting and for their world to change.
 I’m happy and content that it was him.

 Ben: I never saw the Bran thing coming.
-So for me that is a big positive.
+So for me, that is a big positive.
 It was unexpected.
-The fact that they can still surprise me after all these years deserves credit not criticism.
+The fact that they can still surprise me after all these years deserves credit, not criticism.
 I think the reason people, on the whole, are annoyed is because their favourites, theories or book factors didn’t pay off how they wanted.

 Robert: Jon killing Daenerys was a huge moment and I watched on in disbelief.
 Again, this had to happen.
 She wasn’t going to stop with the devastation she caused at Kings Landing and she showed no remorse at all.
-The Daenerys I love was gone and in her final moment it was almost like she was set free.
+The Daenerys I love was gone and in her final moment, it was almost like she was set free.
 Emilia Clarke said it was like she was a little girl again and that’s the best way to describe it.
 She died with innocence on her face.
 Watching Drogon burn the iron throne was so poignant as that one thing was to blame for all of this.
 It was shot perfectly and signalled the end of an era.
 I loved that he took her body and flew off.
 It made me picture him taking her home and laying her to rest at peace.

 Ben: Personally, I could have done without the throne being melted down.
 But I get what you’re saying!
-It was inevitable that Daenerys was going to die, but because of the ending of last week’s episode I thought that it would be Arya.
+It was inevitable that Daenerys was going to die, but because of the ending of last week’s episode, I thought that it would be Arya.
 Even at the start of the finale, she was skulking on the sidelines keeping an eye on Daenerys.
 It would have also saved Jon from having to be the one to do it.
 But as part of the bigger picture, Jon is the perfect candidate.

 Robert: There were some great moments of humour.
 I laughed at Edmure Tully being told to sit down whilst putting in his application to rule the seven kingdoms.